-Since 1 January 2019, for activities carried out on construction and public works sites, design, landscaping and maintenance activities carried out on landscaping sites, there may be an exception to the weekly working hours of young people, up to a limit of 5 more hours, and the daily working hours, up to a limit of 2 more hours, subject to notifying the relevant authority.
+For activities carried out on construction and public works sites, design, landscaping and maintenance activities carried out on landscaping sites, there may be an exception to the weekly working hours of young people, up to a limit of 5 more hours, and the daily working hours, up to a limit of 2 more hours, subject to notifying the relevant authority.

 The young people concerned must then be compensated accordingly.